In Vivo Services

 New products targeting the gut microbiome

-Diet plays is one of the main factors shaping the gut microbiota and, thereby influence the relationship between the gut microbiome and the host.
-Microbial activities influence the host, and microbiome composition and functions are important for human metabolism, as well as the balance between health and disease.
+Diet is one of the main factors shaping the gut microbiota and, thereby influencing the relationship between the gut microbiome and the host.
+Microbial activities influence the host and microbiome function and composition is important for human metabolism, as well as the balance between health and disease.
 Therefore, new food products are increasingly designed to consider how they affect commensal bacteria, some by directly feeding the bacteria called prebiotics.

-The gut microbiota is highly diverse, and the different microbes have different feeding requirements.
-Food components can be developed to promotes the biodiversity in the microbiota, or to promote the growth or performance of specific organisms.
-In vivo studies can help to understand how new products affect the microbiome and if the desired effects on the microbiome is archived.
+The gut microbiota is highly diverse and the different microbes have different feeding requirements.
+Food components can be developed to promote the biodiversity in the microbiota or to promote the growth or performance of specific organisms.
+In vivo studies can help to understand how new products affect the microbiome and if the desired effects on the microbiome are archived.

 Role of the microbiome for Drug Toxicity

-Before new medications can be approved for use, they must be evaluated for potential toxicity.
-Traditional studies focus on how drugs move and behave once inside the body, called pharmacokinetics, but new insights suggest the process may be more complex than was previously thought.
-Emerging research into the human microbiome shows that organisms which are living in the human gut can potentially have a profound effect on exactly how drugs are metabolized and absorbed, ultimately affecting how individuals respond to treatments.
+Before new medications can be approved, they must be evaluated for potential toxicity.
+Traditional studies focus on how drugs move and behave once inside the body, called pharmacokinetics, but new insights suggest the process may be more complex than previously thought.
+Emerging research into the human microbiome shows that organisms that are living in the human gut can potentially have a profound effect on exactly how drugs are metabolized and absorbed, ultimately affecting how individuals respond to treatments.

-More than 1000 different species of microorganisms reside in the gut alone, outnumbering human cells and weighting up to 2kg.
-Beyond its role for food absorption, this dense population also plays a role in drug metabolism as it breaks down pharmaceutical compounds in the digestive tract.
-When microbes are involved in the metabolism of drugs, it can result in the production of metabolites of varying toxicities.
+More than 1000 different species of microorganisms reside in the gut alone, outnumbering human cells and weighing up to 2kg.
+Beyond its role in food absorption, this dense population also plays a role in drug metabolism as it breaks down pharmaceutical compounds in the digestive tract.
+When microbes are involved in the metabolism of drugs, it results in the production of metabolites of varying toxicities.
 Therefore, the microbiome has the potential to change how patients react to medications.